Pink Floyd: The Wall (1979)

 During the recording of The Wall, the band became dissatisfied with Wright's lack of contribution and fired him.
 Gilmour said that Wright was dismissed as he "hadn't contributed anything of any value whatsoever to the album—he did very, very little".
 According to Mason, Wright would sit in on the sessions "without doing anything, just 'being a producer.
 Waters said the band agreed that Wright would either have to "have a long battle" or agree to "leave quietly" after the album was finished; Wright accepted the ultimatum and left.
 (Note: Pink Floyd employed Wright as a paid musician on their subsequent The Wall tour.
 Towards the end of The Wall sessions, Mason left the final mix to Waters, Gilmour, Ezrin and Guthrie, travelling to New York to record his debut solo album, Nick Mason's Fictitious Sports.)

-The Wall was supported by Pink Floyd's first single since "Money", "Another Brick in the Wall (Part II)", which topped the charts in the US and the UK.
+The Wall was supported by Pink Floyd's first single since "Money", "Another Brick in the Wall (Part 2)", which topped the charts in the US and the UK.
 The Wall was released on 30 November 1979 and topped the Billboard chart in the US for 15 weeks, reaching number three in the UK.
 It is tied for sixth most certified album by RIAA, with 23 million certified units sold in the US.
 The cover, with a stark brick wall and band name, was the first Pink Floyd album cover since The Piper at the Gates of Dawn not designed by Hipgnosis.

 Gerald Scarfe produced a series of animations for the Wall tour.
-He also commissioned the construction of large inflatable puppets representing characters from the storyline, including the "Mother", the "Ex-wife" and the "Schoolmaster".
+He also commissioned the construction of large inflatable puppets representing characters from the storyline, including the "Mother", the "Ex-wife", and the "Schoolmaster".
 Pink Floyd used the puppets during their performances.
-Relationships within the band reached an all-time low; their four Winnebagos parked in a circle, the doors facing away from the centre.
+Relationships within the band reached an all-time low; their four Winnebagos parked in a circle, with the doors facing away from the centre.
 Waters used his own vehicle to arrive at the venue and stayed in different hotels from the rest of the band.
 Wright returned as a paid musician, making him the only band member to profit from the tour, which lost about $600,000 (US$ in dollars).